opensearch-project/dashboards-notebooks/notebooks/docs/poc/Zeppelin_ODFE_Storage.md

 ### **Usage:**

-1. POC for ODFE adapter is stored in branch 'zeppelin-odfe' of kibana-notebooks
+1. POC for ODFE adapter is stored in branch 'zeppelin-odfe' of dashboards-notebooks
 ```
 git checkout zeppelin-odfe
 ```